tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ### `Query`

-The `Query` ABCI++ method queries the application for information about application state.
+The `Query` ABCI++ method queries the Application for information about application state.
 When Tendermint receives a `ResponseQuery` with a non-zero `Code`, this code is returned directly to the client that initiated the query.

 ## Events